lukesthl/motion-detector/README.md

 - [Tauri](https://tauri.app/) – Tauri is a framework for building tiny, blazingly fast binaries for all major desktop platforms
 - [SvelteKit](https://kit.svelte.dev/) – SvelteKit is built on Svelte, a UI framework for making interactive webpages
+- [Vite](https://vitejs.dev/) – Vite is a build tool for Frontends.
+It allows for faster development thanks to fast Hot Module Reload (HMR)
 - [TailwindCSS](https://tailwindcss.com/) - Tailwind CSS is basically a utility-first CSS framework for rapidly building custom user interfaces

 ### Backend (Raspberry Pi Server)